Aman1337g/Cpp-notes-and-codes/README.md

 ### **Identifiers**

 - Identifiers are names given to variables or functions to differentiate them from one another.
 Their definitions are solely based on our choice but there are a few rules that we have to follow while naming identifiers.
-One such rule says that the name can not contain special symbols such as @, -, *, <, etc.
+One such rule says that the name can not contain special symbols such as **@, -, *, <**, etc.

-- C++ is a case-sensitive language so an identifier containing a capital letter and another one containing a small letter in the same place will be different.
-For example, the three words: Code, code, and cOde can be used as three different identifiers.
+- C++ is a **case-sensitive language** so an identifier containing a capital letter and another one containing a small letter in the same place will be different.
+For example, the three words: **Code**, **code**, and **cOde** can be used as three different identifiers.

-### **Variables**

-- A variable is a container to hold data.<br>
-Like for storing something we need containers .
-Now for different types of things we need different container likewise in C++ to store different types of data we have different datatypes in C++.
-> C++ provides a layer of abstraction (from low level to high level) where you can represent your data as int, float, double etc.

-- Variable can be of various types.
-Primarily we have these variable types in C++ :
-1. Int - eg. 1,3,2,56,0,...etc.
-2. Float - eg. 1.34, 3.54,...etc.
-3. Char - eg. 'c', 'd', 'a', 'B' ... etc.
-4. Double - it is same as float with more precision. eg. 1.2435 , ... etc.
-5. Boolean - True or False.
-- int sum = 36; means sum is an integer variable which holds value 36 in memory.

-### **Syntax for declaring variables in C++**

-- ```Data_type Variable_name = Value;```
-eg. - int a = 4; , char letter = 'a'; , ... etc.
-- Based on Scope, variable can be classified into two types:
-1. Local Variables
-2. Global Variables

 ### **Constants**